briankellyco/restapi-java/README.md

 A REST API showcasing a modern Spring Boot / Java 17 microservice notable for:

-* a minimalistic exception handling strategy.
-I designed this approach and teams may like to adopt for its simplicity.
+An innovative minimalistic exception handling strategy:

+* I designed the concept of explicitly setting the REST response code in the message.
+* The code in message approach forces you as a developer to consider what the consumer of your API receives.
+* I believe teams will love the simplicity at a technical level and the focus on the API consumer.

+And not forgetting:

-* a set of best practice design decisions applied throughout the codebase.
+* A set of best practice design decisions applied throughout the codebase.

-For brevity, I don't explain the majority of design decisions taken.
-But I am always pleased to explain them in person.
+* For brevity, I don't detail the design decisions here.
+I am however always pleased to discuss in person.

 ## Run the application
 1. Checkout the github repo, import into your IDE and run using Java 17.
 Instructions for Intellij are below.